KuneKune Pigs: A Hardy Homestead Breed

-If you’re looking to start free range pig farming, look no further than KuneKune pigs.
-They are easy on the environment and prefer to grass instead of rooting up the earth.
-They are made to graze with a short snout unlike other breeds making them very efficient grazing machines.
-The fact that they do not require much in the way of supplementary grains makes them very cost effective as well.
+If you’re looking to start free-range pig farming, look no further than KuneKune pigs.
+They are easy on the environment and prefer grass instead of rooting up the earth.
+They are made to graze with a short snout, unlike other breeds making them very efficient grazing machines.
+The fact that they do not require much in the way of supplementary grains makes them very cost-effective as well.

-The pork that they produce is a succulent red marbled meat locked in a layer of fat around it keeping it juicy and locking in the flavor.
-Sure they are slower to mature, but if you’re raising pig for meat, their pork is so worth the wait.
+The pork that they produce is a succulent red marbled meat, locked in a layer of fat around it keeping it juicy and locking in the flavor.
+Sure, they are slower to mature, but if you’re raising pigs for meat, their pork is so worth the wait.
 From bacon to BBQ, feeding your family from the KuneKune pigs that you raise yourself gives you a great sense of pride.

 The AKKPS is the first KuneKune organization structured as a non profit in the USA, and is member governed.
 We are committed to the preservation and promotion of purebred, pedigreed, and DNA verified KuneKunes.
 The AKKPS promotes this delightful breed of heritage, grazing swine for all their many purposes.